To be considered for a place on the Bar Training Course, you will normally have to satisfy two criteria:

 The APP is set to continue throughout the following academic year, with sessions opening up to all interested law students.

-You will study 8 core units that meet the Vocational Component of Bar Training from Criminal Litigation to Conference Skills and Drafting.
-You will then move on to the Professional Practice Unit where you will develop the resilience and confidence in order to be able to thrive at the Bar.
+If you choose to study the full-time course, you will study nine core units in one year.
+These units meet the Vocational Component of Bar Training from Criminal Litigation to Conference Skills and Drafting.
+You’ll also study a Professional Practice Unit, where you will develop the resilience and confidence to be able to thrive at the Bar.

 - Civil Litigation